-As with all things related to dating in the modern era, the reason people ghost after a date is complicated.
-There are many reasons why you might not be hearing from someone you seemingly had an instant connection with, as Julie Spira, online dating expert and author of Love in the Age of Trump: How Politics is Polarizing Relationships, tells Elite Daily.
-They include the possibility that, while you got along, something was just missing in the connection for your date.
+There might be many reasons why you haven't heard from someone you feel you had an instant connection with, as Julie Spira, online dating expert and author of Love in the Age of Trump: How Politics is Polarizing Relationships, tells Elite Daily.
+They include the possibility that, while you think you might have gotten along, something was just missing in the connection for your date.
 “Perhaps your date was being conversational, engaging, and polite, but they still didn’t feel the magic and spark that you did,” Spira explains.
 “If that’s the case, they wouldn’t want to send a text that says, ‘It was great to meet you, but I don’t feel a romantic connection and wish you the best.’
 Instead, it’s easier to go quiet and disappear.”

 It could also just be that, with the advent of the dating app, people just have a lot more options and romantic irons in the fire, says Barrett.
 “We live in the Swiping Age, where we have lots of dating options.
 The ghoster has likely been seeing multiple people and decided to only date their ‘top’ prospect.
 Yes, things were seemingly going great, but odds are, they found someone who’s a better match for them,” he explains.

-These are the most obvious reasons you might not hear back after a date, but there’s actually another, less discussed reason why people pull a disappearing act after a really great connection, and that’s the fear they’ll be hurt by you.
+These are the most obvious reasons you might not hear back after a date, but there’s actually another, less discussed reason why people pull a disappearing act after a really great connection.
 “Some people ghost because they’re afraid of getting rejected down the road.
 They’re very into you, so they go quiet because they fear getting hurt later on.
 This ghoster comes up with excuses to not date you — too busy with work, not each other’s types — but the truth is, they fear being rejected in the future,” says Barrett.
 “This is a tragic kind of ghosting because two people could be amazing together, but the ghoster’s fears keep them from creating that long-term romantic connection.”

 The key to texting a ghost, explains Barrett, is to keep things light and infuse some humor.
 “Text something like, ‘Testing, testing… Is this thing on?
 Hey, just wanted to reach out one last time to see if you want to meet up, in case you forgot how awesome I am’,” he suggests.
 Barrett also emphasizes using the phrase “one last time” in your texts.
 “The phrase lets them know it’s now or never and you’re ready to move on, and this can sometimes bring a ghost back to life,” he says.